Content by: Erin Nugent, RD

 3. Once milk is flowing freely into your milk collection container, most pumps have a letdown button to press that changes from the stimulation phase to the expression phase.

-4. Choose the setting that is most comfortable for you, increasing the suction level does not equate to greater milk output.
+4. Choose the setting that is most comfortable for you.
+Remember, increasing the suction level does not equate to greater milk output.

 5. Most pump parts need to be changed out on a regular basis.
 NOTE: Review your user manual for cleaning instructions and expiration dates on your parts!